 This post is a bit long; I’m worried no one will read it.
 So in a shameless attempt to draw you in, here’s a Drake meme...

-(Thanks Adam Marblestone, Trenton Bricken, Beren Millidge, Connor Leahy, Jeroen Verharen, Ben Smith, and Adam Shimi for helpful suggestions and criticisms.)
+(Thanks Adam Marblestone, Trenton Bricken, Beren Millidge, Connor Leahy, Jeroen Verharen, Ben Smith, Adam Shimi, and Jessica Mollick for helpful suggestions and criticisms.)

 Summary / Table of Contents